Webinate/mantle/readme.md

 This downloads the latest modepress project into the current folder.
 There are two sub-folders, one named server and one named admin.
 The server folder holds the modepress server code and the admin holds a front-end app to administrate the server.

-5) Install the server and its dependencies
+5) Install the server dependencies, and build the server source code

 ```
 cd server
-npm update
+npm install
 gulp install
 gulp build-all
 ```